By Patrice Lewis

 The trouble with this, of course, is that while you are selling your item, you are not making any new items.
 The time it takes to sell your product is time away from the production of new product.

-The vendor doesn’t have to worry about the time and expense associated with making the tankards.
-We don’t have to worry about the time and expense of being away from home.
+Switching from retail to wholesale may be the key.
+By selling wholesale, the vendor doesn’t have to worry about the time and expense associated with making the craft, and the crafter doesn’t have to worry about the time and expense of being away from home.
 It’s a win-win situation.

 Statistics have demonstrated that, while most crafters still prefer retail shows, more revenue is generated from wholesale markets.
 Wholesaling accounts for 27 percent of annual sales for crafters.